kerberos-io/machinery/README.md

 ##Run kerberos

-After kerberos is installed a binary is available **/usr/bin/kerberosio**.
+After kerberos is installed a binary is available at **/usr/bin/kerberosio**.
 Just run following command in your terminal to start kerberosio.

     kerberosio